albelozer/gitbook/en/README.md

 # Introduction & Contents

+My name if {{ myname }}.
 In this book I will save all my efforts to learn several modern technologies in networking.
 They are:

 * [Ansible](ansible.md)
 * Docker